controversies-of-science/science-collective/README.md

     <img src="https://github.com/controversies-of-science/science-collective/blob/master/images/slashdot-troll.jpg" width="50%" />
 </p>

+I've spent [a few months posting critiques of modern science theories to Slashdot](https://slashdot.org/~paradigmsareconstruc).
+I received a karma boost from an accepted submission, but I found that just going through the process of responding to people led me to lose a significant amount of my karma.
+This would seem to cause a problem for the types of comments which are posted there: When people are taking the time to post information and arguments which are intended to be persuasive, this person is spending their own personal time to increase the quality of content on the social network.
+They should not burn through their karma for the sin of bringing value to this network.
+Such a rewards structure disincentivizes its user base from any sort of claim which might diverge from the mainstream view.

 Phys.org comments, by contrast, do not prevent users from judging contributions in the conversations they participate in.
 When phys.org moderators decide that a user has violated their policy, they might choose to remove every single post the user has ever made, [with results which today look like this](https://phys.org/news/2018-01-black-hole-breakthrough-insight-mysterious.html):

 <p align="center">